 Additional Annual Grant for Non-employee Directors Serving on Standing Committees.
-Without any further action of the Board, on the Effective Date and at the close of business on the date of each Annual Meeting in 2024 and 2025, each person who is a Non-employee Director and member of a Standing Committee (as defined below) on such date, shall be granted a stock option award ("Committee Option Award") under the Plan covering 2,500 shares of the Company's Common Stock if such Non-employee Director serves on two or more Standing Committees.
+Without any further action of the Board, on the Effective Date and at the close of business on the date of each Annual Meeting in 2024 and 2025, each person who is a Non-employee Director and member of a Standing Committee (as defined below) on such date, shall be granted a stock option award ("Committee Option Award") under the Plan covering 2,500 shares of the Company's Common Stock if such Non-employee Director serves on one Standing Committee or 5,000 Shares of the Company's Common Stock if such Non-employee Director serves on two or more Standing Committees.
 Each Committee Option Award shall vest monthly on the monthly anniversary of the date of grant in twelve (12) equal installments over the following twelve (12) months after the grant date, subject to the applicable Non-employee Director's continued service as a member of the Board through such vesting date; provided, however, that the final monthly installment shall vest on the day immediately prior to the upcoming Annual Meeting.
 For purposes of this Director Compensation Program, a "Standing Committee" shall consist of the Audit Committee, the Compensation Committee or the Nominating and Governance Committee.
-Membership on a dhoc committee of the Board, regardless of length of time served, shall not constitute membership on a Standing Committee for this Director Compensation Program.
+Membership on an ad hoc committee of the Board, regardless of length of time served, shall not constitute membership on a Standing Committee for purposes of this Director Compensation Program.